 Echelon's Connect bikes are often compared to the at-home studio cycling experience leader, Peloton.
 The bikes and the experience are quite similar, although, unlike Peloton, the EX-3 does not come with a large touchscreen monitor.
-Instead, you supply the device and connect to the bike through a Bluetooth connection and the EchelonFit app.
+Instead, you supply the device and connect to the bike through Bluetooth and the EchelonFit app.
 You can simply use your tablet or phone as a display for the bike for freestyle, manually controlled workouts, but you will need to pay for a subscription to unlock the thousands of live and on-demand classes available.
-A subscription runs $39.99 monthly, or $399.99 for a full year, so those numbers should be added into the price of the bike assuming you are interested in the studio workout experience.
+A subscription runs $39.99 monthly or $399.99 for a year, so those numbers should be added to the bike's price, assuming you are interested in the studio workout experience.
 The EX-3 does not work with the Zwift or Peloton apps the way some other competitors do.
-It also works just fine without a subscription, you'll just need to control your workout and self-motivate.
+It also works just fine without a subscription; you'll just need to control your workout and be self-motivated.

 The EX-3 comes with a 30-day free trial of the EchelonFit app, so we signed up to take it for a test drive.
 During our test period, the app had over 5500 on-demand classes with a variety of instructors, music styles, and lengths of time.
 The classes ranged from beginner, hills, power, speed, low-impact, bike boot camp, and more.
-There were also over 30 scenic rides, as well as over 1700 classes in the Fit Pass ranging from yoga and stretching to pilates and strength training.
-Additionally, there were a number of live-streaming classes throughout the day that you could join if you choose.
+There were also over 30 scenic rides and over 1700 classes in the Fit Pass ranging from yoga and stretching to pilates and strength training.
+Additionally, there are several live-streaming classes throughout the day that you can join if you choose.
 Assuming you purchase a subscription, the sky's the limit for how far you take your fitness and training.
 That said, the bike is still operated manually, and you need to adjust the resistance as you ride along to the classes.

-The bike itself is quite impressive.
+The bike itself is pretty impressive.
 It looks and feels like a commercial spin bike you would find at a gym or spin studio.
-It features 32 levels of smooth magnetic resistance that is controlled by an adjustment knob on the main frame below the handlebar.
+It features 32 levels of smooth magnetic resistance that adjusts via a knob on the mainframe below the handlebar.
 Level 1 is very easy with virtually no resistance, while level 32 is as hard as it gets.
-There is plenty of resistance range to suit all fitness levels, even the strongest of cyclists will not be left wanting for more.
-The app also displays all of the information relevant to your workout including speed, cadence, distance, calories burned, resistance level, elapsed time, and estimated power output in watts based on your resistance level and cadence.
+There is plenty of resistance range to suit all fitness levels; even the strongest cyclists will not be left wanting more.
+The app also displays all of the information relevant to your workout, including speed, cadence, distance, calories burned, resistance level, elapsed time, and estimated power output in watts based on your resistance level and cadence.
 The bike feels very similar to an actual road bike, and it is sturdy and stable and can handle the hardest of out of the saddle efforts.
-It also comes with dual function pedals that have cages on one side and SPD clip-ins on the other.
+It also has dual-function pedals with cages on one side and SPD clip-ins on the other.
 That way, you can ride in any shoes you like, including fancy cycling shoes.
-The EX-3 also comes with a slimmer, performance-oriented saddle that is well suited to the high-performance intentions of this bike.
+The EX-3 also comes with a slimmer performance-oriented saddle that is well suited to the high-performance intentions of this bike.

-Throughout our test period, we found the EX-3 to be a comfortable exercise bike.
+We found the EX-3 to be a comfortable exercise bike throughout our test period.
 It has lots of height adjustability in both the seat and handlebar, plus it comes with a 6-inch competition seat that is an agreeable shape and has ample padding.

-We found little to complain about from a comfort standpoint while testing the EX-3.
-Echelon claims a recommended user height range of 4'11" to 6'4", and the seatpost has 17 indexed half-inch adjustment increments.
+We found little to complain about while testing the EX-3from a comfort standpoint.
+Echelon claims a recommended user height range of 4'11" to 6'4", and the seat post has 17 indexed half-inch adjustment increments.
 Our 6-foot tall tester with a 32-inch inseam had no trouble getting a proper fit, with about an inch of seat height adjustment to spare.
 The seat also moves fore and aft with up to 3 1/4 inches of adjustment possible.
 The handlebar can also be moved up and down in nine indexed half-inch increments.
 Unfortunately, the handlebar is in a fixed position atop the handlebar mast, and it can't be moved closer or further from the rider.
-The EX-3 comes with a 6-inch competition seat that we found to provide a high level of comfort.
+The EX-3 comes with a 6-inch competition seat that we found to provide a high comfort level.
 It is generously padded with an agreeable, performance-oriented shape and a pressure relief cutout.
 Riders who prefer a larger shelf or platform may find the stock seat to be a bit too narrow, but we liked it for high-intensity training rides.

-The EX-3 is a bit of an outlier in this metric because it doesn't come with a console or screen.
-Instead, it pairs to your device through a Bluetooth connection, and that device serves as the screen that displays your workout information as well as any live or on-demand class you might choose.
+The EX-3 is somewhat of an outlier in this metric because it doesn't come with a console or screen.
+Instead, it pairs with your device through a Bluetooth connection, and that device serves as the screen that displays your workout information as well as any live or on-demand class you might choose.
 The bike does have a highly adjustable device holder, as well as a USB charging port so you can keep your device charged.

 The screen shows a wealth of information at a glance, with elapsed time, cadence, resistance level, distance, current speed, calories burned, and output in watts.
 While this system works well, we were a bit dismayed that you can't ride this bike without using a device and logging into the app.
-We think it would be nice if this bike also had an LCD display and you could ride it without the use of the app or a screen.
-The EX-3 also needs to be plugged in to power the Bluetooth and adjust the magnetic resistance.
+We think it would be nice if this bike also had an LCD display, and you could ride it without using the app or a screen.
+The EX-3 must be plugged in to support the Bluetooth feature and adjust the magnetic resistance.

-Echelon has loaded the EX-3 with lots of features that enhance its user-friendliness and exercise quality.
+Echelon has loaded the EX-3 with many features that enhance its user-friendliness and exercise quality.
 It is among the most feature-packed models we've tested.
 In addition to its connectivity, it has just about every bell and whistle you can think of, minus a screen.

 The EX-3 is one of several models in Echelon's Connect line of indoor cycling bikes.
 This bike connects to your device through Bluetooth, and the device acts as your screen.
 It has a large adjustable device holder, as well as a USB port for charging your device while you ride.
 The bike requires that you use the EchelonFit app to operate it, and you can pay for a subscription to take advantage of thousands of on-demand and live streaming workouts.

 The EX-3 has a heavy-duty steel frame that supports a 33 lb weighted flywheel and riders up to 300 lbs.
-The front stabilizer has integrated transport wheels, and all four of the feet have independent levelers.
+The front stabilizer has integrated transport wheels, and all four feet have independent levelers to keep the bike stable.
 The handlebar and seat have loads of height adjustment, and the seat can also be adjusted fore and aft for a personalized fit.
 The 6-inch competition seat has a performance-oriented shape with a pressure relief cutout.
 A rack for hand weights (sold separately) is attached to the seat slide rail, and there are two bottle cages attached to the frame.
-The large rubber coated handlebar is suitable for a wide range of hand positions and seated and standing pedaling.
+The large rubber-coated handlebar is suitable for a wide range of hand positions and seated and standing pedaling.
 It also comes with versatile, dual-function pedals that have cages on one side and SPD clip-in compatibility on the other.
 The EX-3 comes with a one-year limited parts and labor warranty.

 Ease of Setup/Portability

-The Echelon EX-3 is a heavyweight at 105 lbs, so it came as no surprise to us that it was challenging to move around in its shipping box.
-We would highly recommend getting another person to help you move it, and to get the bike out of the box.
-Once the bike is out of the box, the remaining assembly can be completed by a single person.
+The Echelon EX-3 is a heavyweight at 105 lbs, so it came as no surprise that it was challenging to move around in its shipping box.
+We would highly recommend getting another person to help you move it and get the bike out of the box.
+Once the cycle is out of the box, a single person can complete the remaining assembly.
 It takes a few minutes to remove all of the protective packing materials from the frame and all of the parts, but our bike arrived in perfect condition with no shipping damage.
 The bike comes with printed assembly instructions with color photos detailing the steps in the process.
 All of the tools needed are also included.
 Most of the steps were relatively straightforward, including attaching the front and rear stabilizers, pedals, the seat, handlebar and handlebar mast, and the console.
-One of the most difficult tasks is feeding the cable through the handlebar mast, although Echelon has preloaded a long twist tie to expedite and simplify the process.
+One of the most challenging tasks is feeding the cable through the handlebar mast, although Echelon has preloaded a long twist tie to expedite and simplify the process.
 Once the bike is assembled, it needs to be plugged in and connected via Bluetooth to a device with the EchelonFit app.

 — Jeremy Benson